jorishr/notes-on-javascript/_basics/type_coercion/objects_type_coercion.md

 [] + null + 1	//-> 'null1'
 /*
-The numeric conversion of the array is not usefull, thus we get string conversion into an empty string. "" + null + 1 -> concatenation: "null" + 1 -> "null1"
+The numeric conversion of the array is not useful, thus we get string conversion into an empty string. "" + null + 1 -> concatenation: "null" + 1 -> "null1"
 */

 0 + {}	//-> '0[object Object]'